catsystems/cats-embedded/telemetry/README.md

 * Frequency Hopping Spread Spectrum
 * Support for GNSS modules

+## Contribution
+Contributions are welcome and encouraged.
+You can contribute in many ways:

+* Implement a new feature in the firmware
+* Bug reporting & fixes
+* New feature ideas & suggestions

+The best way to get started is to join our [Discord](https://discord.gg/H9Caj8XeBj) server.

 ## Open Source
 All CATS code is open source and can be used free of charge without warranty.